 Katie wrinkled her nose.
 ‘Urgh.
 Yeah.
 Wouldn’t want any of them seeing me with my boobs out.’
 She tugged him by his wrist to the nearest empty seat, shooing second years further up the table.
 ‘So what’s happened?’

-Katie blinked, then beamed.
+Katie blinked and beamed.
 ‘That’s really impressive,’ she gushed.
 ‘You’re so powerful and brilliant, my lord.’
 She lowered her voice to a whisper.
-‘No need to worry about seashell bras getting in the way now, huh, Harry?’
+‘No need to worry about seashell bras getting in the way if you can summon them off, huh, Harry?’

 Harry snorted and cut himself a slice of pie.
 ‘Hush, you.
 It’s taken me hours and hours of being too lazy to get up and carry books around to be able to do that, I’m allowed to show it off.’

 ‘How many hours?’
-Katie stole his pie and unfolded the Daily Prophet the top of it.
+Katie stole his pie and unfolded the Daily Prophet over the top of it.

 He cut himself another slice.
 ‘Probably at least ten.
 I kept trying it without my wand until I could remember the shape and intent of the magic well enough.
 It’s like learning drills for quidditch, you have to do it so many times it sinks in and becomes a reflex.’